JohnCallingham/LCC_NODE_COMPONENT_BASE/README.md

 # LCC_NODE_COMPONENT_BASE

-This library has been designed to be part of the ESP32_2Servo_2Frog_2TOTI_WiFi program.
-It is part of a suite of libraries which can be used as part of an OpenLCB/LCC node.
+This component is part of a suite of components which can be used as part of a program which implements an OpenLCB/LCC node.
+It has been developed using PlatformIO and has been tested on an Arduino Nano ESP32.

-This library has been developed using PlatformIO.
+The file LCC_Node_Component_Base.h contains a single class which is designed to be an abstract base class which derived classes will inherit.
+This base class enforces an interface for the derived classes and also provides a callback function which is used to send LCC events.